Science and Arts Double Degree

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

 Upon graduation you may be eligible for membership in the relevant society or institute of your chosen area of study.
-Please see the individual double majors or contact your course coordinator.
+Please see the individual majors or contact your course coordinator.

 Applications for credit for recognised learning (CRL) are assessed on an individual basis.

 There is strong science component in this double degree, from a wide range of areas.
 The range of humanities subjects is also broad and diverse.